StevenTammen/StevenTammen.github.io/pages/monitors.md

 </div>

+## Current Pick

+- LG Curved OLED 4K TV

+## Size and Resolution

+- Increased screen size without matching increases in resolution has diminishing returns.
+While a bigger screen will make reading easier, it also means more required travel for your eyes: your eyes have to move a greater distance to read an equivalent amount of text.
+   - For this reason it is probably best to keep 1080p monitors at or under ~27"
+- The increased readability enables you to put two windows side by side, which can increase work efficiency significantly.

 ## Computer Desktop

 - Black saves power with OLED displays: only turn on pixels that are actually being used